-NINR will issue these without cost of living/inflationary adjustments in FY 2012; however adjustments for special needs (such as equipment and added personnel) will continue to be accommodated.
+NINR will issue these at a 5.2 percent reduction in FY 2013; however adjustments for special needs (such as equipment and added personnel) will continue to be accommodated.
 This policy applies to all grants (research and non-research) when applicable.

 New and competing grants: